The best retro game consoles

 Reasons to avoid

 The SNES was the successor to the NES, with more advanced games.
 The model you get depends on where you live.
 US gamers can buy the angular North American Super Famicom version with purple accents and controller buttons.
-The Super NES version, with its more colourful, rounded design with red, blue, yellow, and green buttons is for UK users.
+The Super NES version, with its more colourful, rounded design with red, blue, yellow, and green buttons, is for UK users.
 Everything else is pretty much as you remember.

 But what about the games?
-You'll get 21 fan-favourites with the US and European version of Super NES Classic, and they're all excellent.
+You'll get 21 fan-favourites with the US and European versions of Super NES Classic, and they're all excellent.
 Be it Super Mario World, Star Fox, or The Legend of Zelda: A Link to the Past, these 16-bit icons are every bit as playable today as they were 30 years ago.

-In play I find almost all of them hold up in terms of visuals and gameplay too, but each one has been boosted with the addition of rewind or suspend options (not to mention the ability to save anywhere).
+In play, I find almost all of them hold up in terms of visuals and gameplay, too, but each one has been boosted with the addition of rewind or suspend options (not to mention the ability to save anywhere).
 The biggest downside for me is that this replica is very expensive, which is why it's a little lower on my list.
-Also, you can now play most of the included games on Nintendo Switch with an Online subscription, for less.
+Also, you can now play most of the included games on Nintendo Switch with an Online subscription for less.

 Best retro game console for Sega